ngm5540/Rat-Mapper/README.md

 we could simulate meiosis to show what the offspring of two different rats would be.

+## How to run

+### Backend
+1. Enter the `backend/` directory
+2. Make a python virtual environment with
+`python3 -m venv venv/` and enter it with `source venv/bin/activate`.
+3. Install dependencies with `python3 -m pip install -r ./requirements.txt`
+4. run the server with `python3 run.py`

+### Frontend
+1. enter the `frontend/` directory
+2. Install dependencies with `npm install`
+3. Run the development server with `npm run dev`

 ## Technology
 The project is implemented as a full-stack web application.
 It involves a Single-page application which communicates with a RESTful API for storage